ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

     **Name** , **Type** , **Range** , **Description** , **Required**
-    id , int , positive , id of the road inside of the segment, yes classification , string , 'main' 'access' , decides if the road is a main or access road , yes
+    id , int , positive , id of the road inside of the segment, yes classification , string , 'main' 'access' , set the road to main or access road , yes